gilcarmel/CarND-Advanced-Lane-Lines/README.md

 The single image processing pipeline can be summarized as follows:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration parameters.
 * Undistort raw image.
-* Detect lane separator "candidate pixels" using gradients and color transforms on the source image.
+* Detect lane separator "candidate pixels".
-* Apply a perspective transform to generate a bird's-eye view of the candidate pixels.
+* Generate a bird's-eye view of the candidate pixels.
-* Find the left and right lane separator lines in the bird's-eye view and fit a polynomial to each
+* Find the left and right lane separator lines in the bird's-eye view
+* Determine the curvature of the lane and vehicle position with respect to center.
 * Perform a confidence check on the detection
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Annotate original image with lane boundaries and other info

 The source code can be found in lane_finder.py TODO Here is the top-level function that drives the pipeline.
 TODO